kafka, replication, high-availability, fault-tolerance, distributed-systems, reliability

 When a stream processor checkpoints its state to Kafka topics, replication ensures that state survives broker failures.
 This allows processors to recover and resume from the last checkpoint without data loss or duplicate processing.

-In multi-datacenter deployments, tools like MirrorMaker 2 extend Kafka's replication across geographic regions, providing disaster recovery capabilities and enabling active-active architectures for global applications.
+In multi-datacenter deployments, Apache Kafka's MirrorMaker 2 (MM2) extends replication across geographic regions, providing disaster recovery capabilities and enabling active-active architectures for global applications.
+Kafka 4.0+ includes performance improvements to MM2's replication streams and better handling of metadata synchronization.

-The combination of local replication for fault tolerance and cross-datacenter replication for disaster recovery creates a comprehensive availability strategy.
+The combination of local replication for fault tolerance, cross-datacenter replication for disaster recovery, and tiered storage for cost-effective retention creates a comprehensive availability strategy.
 Organizations can achieve five-nines (99.999%) availability by carefully designing their replication topology and failover procedures.

 Summary